codio-templates/processing-demo/.guides/content/Polymorphism-Lab-4-c4d9.md

 ## Testing Your Code

 This program should be complete now.
 To test it, add at least two contacts.
-Pull up their information and use `n` and `p` to cycle through the contact information.
+Select one of the contacts.
+Use `n` and `p` to cycle through the contact information.
 Enter `c` to return to the list view of all the contacts.

 {Try it | terminal}(sh .guides/bg.sh javac code/polymorphism/Lab4.java java -cp code/polymorphism/ Lab4 1)